Kitware/vtk-book/VTKBook/05Chapter5.md

 For maximum flexibility when creating rectilinear grids, in VTK we use three vtkDataArray objects to define the axes arrays.
 This means that different native data type (e.g., unsigned char, int, float, and so on) can be used for each axes.

 To summarize the process of creating an instance of vtkRectilinearGrid, we follow four steps.
-In this example (shown in **Figure 5-20**), we assume that the name of the vtkRectilinearGrid instance is rgrid.
+In this example (shown in {ref}`Figure 5-20 <Figure-5-20>`), we assume that the name of the vtkRectilinearGrid instance is rgrid.

 1. Create the dataset geometry by creating three instances of vtkDataArray, one for each of the _x-y-z_ coordinate axes.
 We will assume that the number of values in each scalar is $n_x$, $n_y$, and $n_z$.